Bibliography for Tracing French Noble Families

 Gérard, Jean-Philippe.
 Répertiore des ressources généalogique et héraldiques du Départment des manuscrits del a Bibliothèque nationale de France.
 Versailles: Mémoire & Documents, 2003.

 I have been remiss in not adding this important work sooner to this bibliography.
-M. Gérard provides us not only with a bibliographic guide to many valuable genealogical and heraldry documents in the Department of Manuscripts at the Bibliothèque nationale, but he also provides practical information about using these documents and gives us some insight into the history and organization of the Cabinet des titres.
-The book is organized by the catagory of the documents, but there is an index included.
+M. Gérard provides us not only with a bibliographic guide to many valuable genealogical and heraldry documents in the Department of Manuscripts at the Bibliothèque nationale de France, but he also provides practical information about using these documents and gives us some insight into the history and organization of the Cabinet des titres.
+The book is organized by the category of the documents, but there is an index included.
 This book is available from Mémoire et Document.

 The works in this section are genealogical dictionaries that contain published information about nobles and royals in France.
 Their quality range from excellent and well documented to useful finding aids only to absurd works requiring great caution.
 Most, but certainly not all, of these works are organized by family surname.

-Anselme de Ste-Marie, Père [alias Pierre de Guibours, 1625-1694].
+*Anselme de Ste-Marie, Père.
 Histoire généalogique et chronologique de la Maison royale de France, des pairs, grands officiers de la Couronne et de la Maison du roy et des anciens barons du royaume. . . .
 9 vols.
-Continued by M. Du Fourny.
+Continued by M. du Fourny.
 3rd ed., reviewed, corrected, and augmented by P. Ange et du P. Simplicien, augustins dechausses.
 Paris, 1723-1733.
 Reprint Ed.
 Paris, Editions du Palais royal; New York and London, Johnson Reprint Corporation, 1967.

 This is the definitive work on the royal house and peerage of France.
 It is the French equivalent of the English Complete Peerage.
-Once you become accustomed to the way it is laid out, by how a family was associated to the King and his household or when a titled peerage was established, it becomes easy to work with.
+Once you become accustomed to the way it is laid out, by how a family was associated to the king and his household or when a titled peerage was established, it becomes easy to work with.
 Considering when it was produced, it is very modern.
 Père Anselme and his editors showed a great concern for documentation and cited sources in the margins.
 They even quoted the entire text of documents creating peerages.
 Each volume has its own index and there is a general index in the last volume.
 Vol. 9 is dedicated to recording the members of the Order of the Holy Spirit.
-This rare set is available from the Family History Library on microfilm through the local branches.
 You should use this set in conjunction with Potier de Courcy ([1868-1879] 1968).
-Now available on CD-ROM from GeneaGuide.com.

 *Aubert de la Che[s]naye-Desbois, François-Alexandre, et Jacques Badier.
 Dictionnaire de la noblesse, contenant les généalogies, l'histoire et la chronologie des familles nobles de France.
 3rd ed.
 19 vols.
 Paris: Schlesinger, 1863-1876.
 Reprint ed.
 10 vols.
 Paris: Berger-Levrault, 1980.